-First off, if you feel yourself getting sleepy or tired, nothing is worth the risk of not pulling over and resting, having a refreshment to wake you, or just calling it a night.
-Make sure that whoever is doing the driving is alert, paying attention and, of course, always looking for ways to escape trouble when the other guy screws up.
+- If you feel yourself getting sleepy or tired, nothing is worth the risk of not pulling over and resting, having a refreshment to wake you, or just calling it a night.

-To make yourself more comfortable and reduce the chance of suffering you should probably use some sort of back support.
-You can roll up a towel and place it behind your lower back, which will also serve you well when you spill coffee after hitting that pothole that your tax dollars are paying to not fix.
+- To make yourself more comfortable and reduce the chance of suffering you should probably use some sort of back support.
+You can roll up a towel and place it behind your lower back.

 A visit to Papakura South Chiropractic beforehand for a tune-up could be a real benefit as well.
-With all the responsibility of traveling -- whether it’s the stress of airline travel or the need for optimum focus while driving -- you’ll benefit from having a nervous system that’s communicating at 100 percent; there’s nothing like having killer reflexes.
-Also, chiropractic can provide the body with maximum range of motion, which can be a real advantage.
 Nobody wants to get to their destination and suffer with back or neck pain because they didn’t follow a few common sense rules.